 The market opportunity

-With Zapier, there is no need for each platform to have a professional API and a developer to ‘integrate’ a database platform with another software or product – they simply switch on Zapier and set it up with no coding required.
-Tools like Bubble allow organisations to build products with no coding whatsoever.
+With Zapier, there is no need for each brand or platform to have a bespoke one-to-one API which is specifically created as an integration to another platform (e.g. Notion.io integrating into Pipedrive.com – this particular integration does not exist).
+Today organisations can use an organisations existing API and connect it to Zapier’s API as a service where the input and output of data based on triggers.
+Zapier acts as the middleware to interconnect both APIs with no coding required.
+The advantage of using a tool like Zapier is that there no need to get a developer from each platform to ‘integrate’ each one with the other.
+Tools like Bubble allow organisations to build web application products with no coding whatsoever.
 Products like Slack and Calendly also include workflow builders that virtually remove any coding or IT heavy pushing empowering both start-ups and large organisations to ‘plug and play’.

 IFTTT in use on mobile platforms.

 Besides efficiency which is obviously key, there are secondary benefits that heavily tie into efficiency – focus, cost-saving and time-to-market.
 At Cyber-Duck we have used Zapier on 3-4 major production projects.
 It has allowed our clients to exchange data with other platforms easily.
-Instead of writing an API in Laravel (this is the main PHP framework we use for software engineering) that would require other developers on the clients side to integrate with each one, Zapier allows the non-technical customers to sync CRM data into apps that we produce or other third party software.
+By writing a general API in Laravel (this is the main PHP framework we use for software engineering) that exposes all the fields available, we connect Zapier to allow other developers on the clients side to integrate with 1,000s of Apps from that single API.
+Zapier allows the non-technical customers to sync our CRM data into apps and third party software without any coding from them.

 Apps like Slack ‘focus’ teams and centralise the amount of data, reduce communication (to a point) and communicate with other apps.